OpenNMS/alec/README.md

 Builds a graph from the inventory and alarms.
 Uses unsupervised ML for clustering the alarms into situations.

+This algorithm performs well when there are less than 500 candidate alarms.
+Alarms are only considered to be candidates for correlation when they have been created and/or updated in the last 2 hours (configurable).

 #### Temporal (POC)

 Groups alarms based on how close they occured in time.